kb-dk/newspaper-batch-event-framework/autocomp.md

   * We make a search in Summa triggering on the following:
   * List all item objects, where
     * the type of the item is of a specific kind
-    * (last modified is later than last event registered for this component) or (the event for this component has not yet been registered )
+    * last modified is later than last event registered for this component (if any)
     * a set of specific events have been registered on this item and were succesful
     * a set of specific events have been registered on this item and were unsuccesful
     * a set of specific events have NOT been registered on this item